App-vNext/Polly/docs/advanced/performance.md

     public async Task UpdateData(CancellationToken cancellationToken)
     {
-        // Get or create and cache the pipeline for subsequent use.
+        // Get or create the pipeline, and then cache it for subsequent use.
         // Choose a sufficiently unique key to prevent collisions. var pipeline = _registry.GetOrAddPipeline("my-app.my-api", builder =>
         {